Turks & Caicos Getting Around & Transport

 There are three ferry routes in the Turks and Caicos: Providenciales—North Caicos, Providenciales—South Caicos, and Grand Turk—Salt Cay.

 The ferry service between Providenciales and North Caicos is the busiest, with multiple trips per day.
-Two companies operate this 30-minute route, and travel between Heaving Down Rock Marina (Walkin Marina) on Providenciales and either Sandy Point Marina or Bellefield Landing on North Caicos.
+Two companies operate this 30-minute route and travel between Heaving Down Rock Marina (Walkin Marina) on Providenciales and Bellefield Landing on North Caicos.

-Two businesses run a Providenciales and South Caicos ferry route, with boats several times per week.
+Two businesses run a Providenciales to South Caicos ferry route, and between one and two trips run each day.
 This ferry docks at Heaving Down Rock on Providenciales and Cockburn Harbour on South Caicos.

 A ferry service is also offered three times per week between Grand Turk and Salt Cay.